Tudor-Gurau/UserBrowserApp/README.md

 14) handled the user data and bookmarked user data states when top app bar button is clicked
 15) handled the bookmarking toggle functionality in both viewmodels
 16) handled the pull-to-refresh and end-reached functionality in the main screen composable

+TESTS
+17) created unit tests based on the viewmodel